My work on microbial genomics aims at unraveling adaptation from genomic data using comparatve and phylogenetic appraoaches

 Studying the diveristy of V. cholerae

-In the group of Nick Thomson (PaM Programme), I now study the diversity and evolution of Vibrio cholerae genomes, to help understand the dynamics of emergence of pathogenic lineages within this bacterial pathogen species.
+In the group of Nick Thomson (WSI, PaM Programme), I have studied the diversity and evolution of Vibrio cholerae genomes, to help understand the dynamics of emergence of pathogenic lineages within this bacterial pathogen species.
 Vibrio cholerae is primarily adapted to live in estuarine and sea waters, and is very diverse genomically.
 Within the species, only a few lineages can actually cause the acute watery diarrhoea disease known as cholera.
 Among these, the 7PET epidemic lineage has very limited diversity, but due to its high transmissibility has spread worldwide and represents the large majority of pathogenic V. cholerae isolated nowadays.
 However, there are many other lineage of V. cholerae that do not cause disease, or may cause other forms of disease.

 Previous works